 And the pinnacle achievement, for a lot of runners, is to complete a marathon.
 There are more than 30 full marathons scheduled around the state in 2019 alone.

-"It's a lifestyle change," she says.
+"It's a lifestyle change," she said.
 "But that's what makes it so much more enjoyable in the end.
 When you look back at how much time you dedicated, and you get to the event and you finish, it makes it all that much more enjoyable."

 Ready to sign up?
 Consider these pitfalls that frequently befall marathon runners, and some tips to avoid them.

-Mistake #1: Not being mentally prepared
+Mistake No. 1: Not being mentally prepared

-A marathon is long, arduous, and typically takes four hours or more to complete on the day of the race.
+A marathon is long, arduous, and typically takes 4 hours or more to complete on the day of the race.
 But the starting line is not truly where it all begins – there's months of training that goes into every successfully completed marathon.
-Before you sign up, Kempf says, it's a good idea to assess your current ability so you have a realistic idea of how far you'll need to go.
+Before you sign up, Kempf said, it's a good idea to assess your current ability so you have a realistic idea of how far you'll need to go.

-Mistake #2: Excluding your team
+Mistake No. 2: Excluding your team

 Your training is likely to affect every aspect of your life – what you eat, how much free time you have, and even what you think and talk about.
 Chances are, it'll affect the relationships in your life as well.
 So get your friends and family on board – their support can mean all the difference when it comes to achieving your goals.

-Mistake #3: Neglecting the shoes
+Mistake No. 3: Neglecting the shoes

 "Choose shoes based on comfort and you're more than half-way there," she says.
 Have you been running in the same pair for awhile?
-Kempf suggests checking the bottoms for wear, and to see if they look about the same.
+Kempf said checking the bottoms for wear, and to see if they look about the same.

-Mistake #4: Underestimating the likelihood of injury
+Mistake No. 4: Underestimating the likelihood of injury

-Muscular/skeletal fault – An injury caused by a muscle that's too tight or too weak.
+Muscular/skeletal fault: An injury caused by a muscle that's too tight or too weak.

-Running error – Stress to your body, caused by the way you run.
+Running error: Stress to your body, caused by the way you run.

-Training error – An injury that can happen if you're training to hard, or just overdoing it.
+Training error: An injury that can happen if you're training to hard, or just overdoing it.

 But while it may be discouraging and take several weeks to heal, an injury does not necessarily mean that marathon training needs to end.

 "I try not to have anyone stop running unless they absolutely need to.
-I think it helps keep them motivated, and it helps us to determine whether they're getting better or not," she says.
+I think it helps keep them motivated, and it helps us to determine whether they're getting better or not," she said.

 She also recommends incorporating cycling or yoga into your marathon training, to reduce your odds of getting hurt.

-Mistake #5: Changing your routine
+Mistake No. 5: Changing your routine

-"Stay consistent with what you've used in the past," Kempf says.
+"Stay consistent with what you've used in the past," Kempf said.
 "What you plan on doing on race day, practice it a couple of weeks ahead of time to make sure your timing, calories, and nutrition work.
 That way you can stay calm and be ready to go."

-Mistake #6: Ending at the finish line
+Mistake No. 6: Ending at the finish line

 Kempf warns that once the thrill of crossing the finish line has passed, emptiness can creep in after a few hours or even weeks.
-She says the solution could be as simple as signing up for another, smaller race.
+She said the solution could be as simple as signing up for another, smaller race.

-But throughout the entire marathon journey — from training through race day and beyond--Kempf says it's important to have encouraging words for yourself.
+But throughout the entire marathon journey — from training through race day and beyond — Kempf says it's important to have encouraging words for yourself.

-"You're going to go through some good times and some bad times," she says.
+"You're going to go through some good times and some bad times," she said.
 "And in those tough times, have a mantra to help keep you positive and moving forward.
 It can make the whole experience more positive and help you achieve your goal."